 Make sure the following items stand out:

-- Contact information (and, by the way, use a professional email address, not the cute one you still have from high school)
+- Contact information in your resume header (and, by the way, use a professional email address, not the cute one you still have from high school)

 - Job titles